syamprasadkr/sensor_fusion_ekf_imu/README.md

 4) kalman_filter_imu.cpp - Implementation file for handling general functions, transfer of information between imu and kalman filter, and central coordination and control.
 5) kf.h - Header file for Kalman filter.
 6) kf.cpp - Implementation file for Kalman filter.
-7) CmakeLists.txt - The cmake file to configure and generate Makefile required for building and running the code.
+7) CMakeLists.txt - The cmake file to configure and generate Makefile required for building and running the code.

 # Build Instructions:
 1) Make sure all the above files are available in a folder.